Slavko Barbarić: Medjugorje phenomenon

-While he was in Freiburg, in June 1981, the alleged seers of the Marian apparitions had their first visions.
+While he was in Freiburg, in June 1981, the alleged seers of the suspected Marian apparitions had their first alleged visions.
 Barbarić was named a chaplain in Mostar on 18 August 1981.
 In Mostar, he served as a spiritual assistant, with his main task being the religious education of youth and students.
 He used this position to go on the pilgrimage with students in Medjugorje as often as possible.
 His pastoral activity became mainly focused on Medjugorje, where he lived.

-As the sex scandal involving Tomislav Vlašić, the spiritual assistant in Medjugorje and spiritual director of the seers became apparent, the bishop requested his transfer to another parish.
+As the sex scandal involving Tomislav Vlašić, the spiritual assistant in Medjugorje and spiritual director of the seers, became apparent, the bishop requested his transfer to another parish.
 Thus, the Franciscan province asked the bishop to replace Vlašić with Barbarić.
 Bishop Pavao Žanić, not knowing about his illicit activities in Medjugorje, approved the request on 16 August 1984.
 Barbarić succeeded Vlašić as a spiritual director of the alleged seers after Vlašić was transferred to Vitina near Ljubuški a few days later.
 Barbarić continued to conduct the Chronicle of Apparitions, started by Vlašić.
 Both Barbarić and Vlašić trained the young seers.
-According to Archbishop of Split Frane Franić, a supporter of the Medjugorje apparitions, Barbarić used his expertise as a psychologist to "coach" the seers to prepare them for the visions and miracles.
+According to the Archbishop of Split Frane Franić, a supporter of the Medjugorje apparitions, Barbarić used his expertise as a psychologist to "coach" the seers to prepare them for the visions and miracles.

-Not long after Barbarić's new appointment, the bishop requested from the Franciscan Province of Herzegovina to transfer Barbarić from Medjugorje on 3 January 1985 due to his involvement with the alleged apparitions.
+Not long after Barbarić's new appointment, the bishop requested that the Franciscan Province of Herzegovina transfer Barbarić from Medjugorje on 3 January 1985 due to his involvement with the alleged apparitions.
 However, the Province never responded, while the seers claimed that Madonna told them in a vision that Barbarić should take over the parish and to conduct a chronicle about her apparitions, so that "after she stops coming, there can be one overview of everything that happened".
 After the bishop insisted on his transfer, Barbarić was moved to Blagaj near Mostar on 20 July 1985.